Open is at the core of ProudCity.

 The only way the governments we serve will be different tomorrow is if our purpose is open.

 Whitehurst emphasizes the importance of purpose and passion in an open organization, citing “Conscious Capitalism” by Whole Foods CEO John Mackey and Babson College professor Raj Sisodia:

 Business has a much broader positive impact on the world when it is based on a higher purpose that goes beyond only generating profits and creating shareholder value.
 Purpose is the reason a company exists.
 A compelling sense of higher purpose creates an extraordinary degree of engagement among all stakeholders and catalyzes creativity, innovation, and organization commitment … Higher purpose and shared core values unify the enterprise and elevate it to higher degrees of motivation, performance, and ethical commitment at the same time.

 Purpose is often misunderstood.
 It’s not what a group does, but why it does what it does.
 It’s not a goal but a reason — the reason it exists, the need it fulfills, and the assistance it bestows.
 It is the answer to the question every group should ask itself: if we disappeared today, how would the world be different tomorrow?

-At ProudCity, our purpose is to enable cities to stand up and scale digital services quickly and cost-effectively.
-We never want to see a city locked into a proprietary or monolithic platform that quickly becomes stagnant or that they’re stuck with for years because there’s no easy way out.
+At ProudCity, our purpose is to enable governments to stand up and scale digital services quickly and cost-effectively.
+We never want to see government locked into a proprietary or monolithic platform that quickly becomes stagnant or that they’re stuck with for years because there’s no easy way out.